Sign In

 Researching skills.

 Research isn’t a case of looking it up on Google, well sometimes it is, but good research is going to mean hitting the books, periodicals, archives or planning departments for answers.
-Knowledge of architectural history would come in handy too.
+A knowledge of architectural history would come in handy too.
 Look at how buildings are constructed, why they are designed the way they are, what were the influences of the time period, the list goes on.

 Label your personal items.